27. March 2023

 So I went and got it.
 I’ve never been ashamed about my athletic physique.
 I’ve never worried that my muscles were unladylike.
 They were proof of strength and vigour and that I had worked hard for them.
 I wonder whether that would have been any different had Madonna not “happened” in the way she did.

-For Madonna to go from strictly controlling the way her body looked to controlling how her face looked as she aged seemed like a logical step.
+For her to go from strictly controlling the way her body looked to controlling how her face looked as she aged is a logical step.

 And it’s here that Madonna and many of her fans (myself included) have parted ways.